csLinZhang/ATM-NeRF/README.md

-# MaGo-I2P
+# ATM-NeRF
-the code for paper "MaGo-I2P: Image-to-Point Cloud Registration with Mamba and Geometry Recovery"
+the homepage for paper "ATM-NeRF: Accelerating Training for NeRF Rendering on Mobile Devices via Geometric Regularization"